act-now-coalition/covid-data-model/api/docs/docs/updates.md

 | 3 | High |
 | 4 | Unknown |

-Note that we have introduced an "Unknown" level for when both case data and test positivity data are missing for at least 15 days.
+Note that the value may differ from what the CDC website reports given we have different data sources.
+We have also introduced an "Unknown" level for when both case data and test positivity data are missing for at least 15 days.
 The CDC does not have an "Unknown" level and instead will designate a location as "Low" when case and test positivity data are missing.

 ### Aggregated US data